pustovitDmytro/logger-decorator/README.md

 ## Installation

-To install the library run following command
+To install the library run the following command

 ```bash
   npm i --save npm-boilerplate